Toro Sprinkler Head Repair: 10 DIY Tips (2026 Guide)

 Optimize Pressure, Nozzles, and Coverage

-• Nozzles: Use nozzles that match the watering needs of the area.
+Nozzles: Use nozzles that match the watering needs of the area.
 A strip of lawn needs a different nozzle than a large, open area.
 Toro offers a wide variety of nozzles for different patterns and distances.
-For step‑by‑step arc and radius tuning, see our sprinkler nozzle adjustment guide.
+For step by step arc and radius tuning, see the sprinkler nozzle adjustment guide.

 Test, Tune, and Preventative Maintenance